 Bishōnen: Is incredibly ripped, but you'd be forgiven for mistaking him for a woman due to his long hair.

 Fallen Hero: Big time.
-The only reason he ever Awakened at all was deliberately so he could stop his fallen brethren, but Awakening changes you.
+The only reason he ever Awakened at all was deliberately so he could stop his fallen brethren, but doing so would turn him into one anyway.

 Heel-Face Turn: Technically a Heel-Face Revolving Door, as part of being an Awakened Being involves a Face-Heel Turn anyhow.
 Chronos suggests that the reason he Awakened in the first place was in order to kill the rest of the single digit male Claymores after they had all Awakened, as Isley had a strong sense of responsibility.